 If you are intent on finding other similarities, you might be searching for awhile.
 They don’t look alike, act alike, or even hunt alike.
 You might even think they shouldn’t belong to the same species.

-They all do share one thing in common.
-They aren't call the Working group, but they do have a strong work ethic.
+But they all do share one thing in common.
+They aren't called the Working group, but they do have a strong work ethic.
 Once on a trail they are single-minded and determined, and it is usually hard if not impossible to distract them from their mission.

 Most of the world’s kennel registries have divided the hounds into two broad groups: the Sighthounds and the Scent Hounds and depending on whatever grouping the dog falls determines his style of hunting.